StudioSpindle/semi-website/_documentation/weaviate/current/more-resources/FAQ.md

 A: We use a schema because it focusses on the representation of your data (in our case in the GraphQL API) but you can use a Weaviate schema to express an ontology.
 One of Weaviate's core features is that it semantically interprets your schema (and with that your ontology) so that you can search for concepts rather than formally defined entities.

-### Q: Can I use Weaviate to create a traditional search graph.
+### Q: Can I use Weaviate to create a traditional vector search engine.

 A: Yes, you can!
 Weaviate support ontology, RDF like definitions in its schema, and it runs out of the box.
-It is scalable, and the GraphQL API will allow you to query through your search graph easily.
+It is scalable, and the GraphQL API will allow you to query through your vector search engine easily.
 But now you are here.
 We like to suggest you really try its semantic features.
 After all, you are creating a _knowledge_ graph 😉.

 ### Q: Why isn't there a contextionary in my language?